-Some visitors are reminded of working in the fields, while others experience these important plants for the first time.
-Visit in the springtime to see azaleas, dogwoods, magnolias, and old-fashioned roses in bloom; or come in the autumn and winter to see the winter veggies, confederate roses, and ripening citrus fruit.
+Visit in the springtime to see azaleas, dogwoods, magnolias and old-fashioned roses in bloom; or come in the fall and winter to see the winter veggies, confederate roses and ripening citrus fruit.

 The Hummingbird Trail was researched and designed by Judy Royal Glenn for the State Botanical Garden of Georgia.
 The trail hosts 21 markers that show where hummingbirds frequent within the Garden.
 The trail is open from May 1st to approximately the first week of October when the hummingbirds typically leave.
 Check the calendar for upcoming hummingbird classes and rambles.
 A Flickr page was designed to allow visitors an opportunity to upload photos taken of hummers in the Garden.

 Hummingbird Trail Maps are available at the Visitor Center front desk or by download here.